SMALL BUSINESS MARKETING STRATEGY: RUNNING WITH THE BIG DOGS WHILE STAYING TRUE TO YOURSELF

 Bigger is not always better, and at the end of the day, customer service is your only real differentiator.
 As a small business owner, this is something I often remind myself of.
 It’s tempting to see how the “big firms” operate and attempt to follow in their footsteps.
 However, I work hard to remain committed to the unique Core Values I have woven into the fabric of my business, regardless of what my larger brethren may do.
 Recognizing my desire to remain a high-touch search firm in which I am an active participant, has been a driving force behind the growth of my firm and our reputation as specialists who treat every engagement as a true partnership.
-Throughout the past 8 years our revenues have increased by nearly 500%, our employee base has grown by nearly 300%, and we completely rebranded our firm, establishing ourselves as the premier resource for Sales, Marketing and Operational professionals throughout Southern California.
+Throughout the past 8 years our revenues have increased by nearly 500%, our employee base has grown by nearly 300%, and we completely rebranded our firm, establishing ourselves as the premier resource for Sales, Marketing, and Operational professionals throughout Southern California.
 However, even with this growth, we remain a small business in every way.

 Several years ago, I was presented with the opportunity to expand my firm quite a bit.
 It was rather tempting at first, given the potential for playing on a national stage, in a potentially lucrative partnership.
 However, as I explored this potential alignment, it became clear that the things I love most about owning a small business would be lost.
 For starters, I would not be part of the day-to-day operations, making it difficult to continue my personal connection with each of my team members.
-Moreover, focusing on my passion for business development, client interaction and the analysis of market trends, would be nearly impossible across multiple markets on a national level.
-As the head of a larger firm, my days would most likely be spent reviewing high level dashboards, fine tuning and regionalizing our SOP, managing a very large, geographically diverse team and focusing my efforts on strict numbers rather than the people that are responsible for hitting those numbers.
+Moreover, focusing on my passion for business development, client interaction, and the analysis of market trends, would be nearly impossible across multiple markets on a national level.
+As the head of a larger firm, my days would most likely be spent reviewing high-level dashboards, fine-tuning and regionalizing our SOP, managing a very large, geographically diverse team, and focusing my efforts on strict numbers rather than the people that are responsible for hitting those numbers.

 5 Must-Have Marketing Strategies for Small Business

 1. Hire a Social Media Manager.
 There’s no debating where marketing makes the biggest impact for a B2B business: online.
 Not only will most companies identify prospects and build a following through social media, but engaging and keeping that audience happens largely in the virtual world as well.
 Hiring a Social Media Manager has allowed my boutique firm to reach thousands of potential clients I could not otherwise access.
-With a reasonable investment of time and money, she has helped create and implement a unique and targeted marketing strategy through original content, sharing others’ relevant insights, asking thought provoking questions and positioning our brand as the leader in our space.
-The result: 250% increase in web traffic, invitations for interviews and presentations, guest blogs and a digital presence that now accounts for 22% of our revenues
+With a reasonable investment of time and money, she has helped create and implement a unique and targeted marketing strategy through original content, sharing others’ relevant insights, asking thought-provoking questions, and positioning our brand as the leader in our space.
+The result: 250% increase in web traffic, invitations for interviews and presentations, guest blogs, and a digital presence that now accounts for 22% of our revenues

 3. Keep it fresh.
 The marketplace is always changing and your marketing strategy should evolve right along with it.
-While going “old school” by attending networking events and sending direct mailers are still viable marketing tools, using the same bag of tricks year in and year out, is not going to expose your business to a new audience.
+While going “old school” by attending networking events and sending direct mailers are still viable marketing tools, using the same bag of tricks year in and year out is not going to expose your business to a new audience.
 Identifying trends in your specific industry, keeping your finger on the pulse of what’s new online and offline, will ensure your marketing strategy remains fluid and relevant.
 Employing a stable of digital marketing interns is one of the most effective strategies available to the small business.

 4. Commitment to consistent content.
 Everyone knows that marketing is all about engagement.
 Prospects are investing extensive time in researching a product or service long before making any contact with a potential vendor.
-They want to learn about a company’s reputation and follow through, rather than simply reviewing a list of feature and benefits, in order to feel comfortable committing their hard-earned dollars.
+They want to learn about a company’s reputation and follow-through, rather than simply reviewing a list of features and benefits, in order to feel comfortable committing their hard-earned dollars.
 Therefore, it is important that companies present themselves as experts in their field – across multiple platforms.
 By producing consistent and reliable content – focusing on sharing rather than selling – prospects will see you and your business as the “expert”, increasing the probability that they will invest in your offerings.

 In a world that screams “Bigger!
 Faster!
 More!” there is something to be said for small businesses that commit to hands-on, personal engagement with their clients.
-While all companies must invest in a marketing strategy that increases visibility, along with sales, every company must design a strategy that is appropriate and relevant for their size, industry, capability and philosophy.
+While all companies must invest in a marketing strategy that increases visibility, along with sales, every company must design a strategy that is appropriate and relevant for their size, industry, capability, and philosophy.
 Just because a strategy is s shiny and new, or being deployed by the latest “hot IPO”, doesn’t mean it is right for you.
 It’s time to find your unique voice and broadcast your value-driven message.